ppaschos/ciconnect-portal-markdowns/cms.ci-connect.net/signup_content/signup_instructions.md

-To join CMS Connect, you will need to possess, either an institutional ID
+To join CMS Connect, you will need to possess an institutional ID.

 1. Visit the CMS Connect sign up page by clicking on the Continue button below.